togume/vim/README.md

 * [RVM](https://rvm.io/) - Ruby environment manager

 # Installation
+* __IMPORTANT:__ if using RVM, ensure that the system ruby version is being used.
+This is important when vim is installed (through brew) as well as when compiling any modules/tools.
+	* `rvm use system`
+* Install VIM using homebrew
+	* `brew install vim`
 * Clone repo into home directory as ~/.vim
 	* `git clone https://github.com/togume/vim.git ~/.vim`
 * Install NeoBundle